murphnomer/CSB340_CPUScheduler/Report.md

    15. [Multi-level Feedback Queue Results](#multi-level-feedback-queue-results)
 16. [Conclusion](#conclusion)

 ## Introduction

+The goals of this project were to implement several scheduling algorithms to simulate CPU scheduling.
-In comparing these algorithms the criteria used is CPU utilization, throughput, turnaround time, waiting time, and response time.
+Then compare and contrast the results based on an agreed upon criteria.
+In comparing these algorithms the criteria used is: CPU utilization, throughput, turnaround time, waiting time, and response time.

 ## Algorithms

 ### First Come First Served

+How this queue works is pretty well outlined by its name.
+The processes are run in the order received with no preemption.

+TODO: Derrek add your implementation details here

 ### Priority